Skip to main content

 The three tiers

-• At least one monitor fired on either of the two previous steps in the session.
+OR any monitor fired on either of the previous 2 steps

 How injections reach the system message

-All retrieved patterns are assembled and appended to the system message as a single block:
+Pending injections are rendered and joined with blank lines, then appended to the system message as a separate content block:

 [REASONBLOCKS]